A Generalization of von Neumann's Reduction from the Assignment Problem to Zero-Sum Games: Preliminaries

 As a solution concept for zero-sum games, we consider maximin strategies.
 These are strategies that give a best possible guarantee to a player, even if the opponent plays the worst possible counter-strategy.
 More precisely, a \emph{maximin strategy} for the row player (who tries to maximize his payoff) is a strategy $p^*$ that satisfies

 Similarly, a \emph{minimax strategy} for the column player is a strategy $q^*$ that satisfies

-If we replace the matrix $M$ by its negative, we see that this is the same as a maximin strategy in the game where the column player tries to maximize the negative money she receives.
+If we replace the matrix $M$ by its negative, we see that this is the same as a maximin strategy in the game where the column player tries to maximize the negative payoff she receives.
 Therefore, we simplify terminology and say that we compute maximin strategies for both players when we actually mean computing a maximin strategy for the row player and a minimax strategy for the column player.
 We call $(p^*,q^*)$ a \emph{pair of maximin strategies}.

 The unique payments determined by these strategies, i.e., $u^* = \max_p\min_q p\supt M q$ and $v^* = \min_q\max_p p\supt M q$ are called the \emph{maximin value} and \emph{minimax value} of the game, respectively.
-The famous Minimax Theorem by \citet{vNeu28a} states that
+The famous Minimax Theorem of \citet{vNeu28a} states that

 i.e., the maximin value of the game coincides with its minimax value.
-Therefore, this quantity is simply called the \emph{value of the game}.
+Therefore, this quantity is called the \emph{value of the game}.
 The goal of \emph{solving a zero-sum game} is to compute a pair of maximin strategies.
 Note that such strategies are mutual best responses, and therefore constitute a Nash equilibrium.

-It is well known that maximin strategies as well as the value of the game can be computed by the following linear programs; this is the easy direction of the correspondence between linear programs and zero-sum games \citep[see, e.g.,][Equations (7) and (8)]{vSte23a}:
+It is well known that maximin strategies as well as the value of the game can be computed by the following LPs; this is the easy direction of the correspondence between LPs and zero-sum games \citep[see, e.g.,][Equations (7) and (8)]{vSte23a}:

-Note that $(\Row, \Col)$ are a primal-dual pair.
+Note that $(\Row, \Col)$ are a primal-dual LP pair.
 The optimal value of the linear program $(\Row)$ is the maximin value corresponding to the row player.
-An optimal solution $(u^*,q^*)$ of $(\Row)$ consists of the maximin value together with a maximin strategy.
+An optimal solution $(u^*,p^*)$ of $(\Row)$ consists of the maximin value together with a maximin strategy.
 In fact, the constraints of $(\Row)$ imply that $p$ is a probability distribution and that $p\supt M\ge \allones\supt u$.
 Therefore, ${p^*}\supt M q\ge u^*$ for all mixed strategies $q$ of the column player.
 Similarly, $(\Col)$ determines the minimax value and a minimax strategy of the column player.